 Note: In this case the eligibility of participants does not need to be verified.
 Whenever the targeted participants have to comply with a specific profile, their eligibility should be verified.

-Possibility 2: Lump sums (Art 67 (1) (c) CPR)
+Possibility 2: Lump sums (Art.
+67 (1) (c) CPR)

 Principle: all or part of eligible expenditure of an operation is reimbursed on the basis of a single pre-established amount, in accordance with predefined terms of agreement on activities and/or outputs (corresponding to 1 unit).
 The grant is paid if the predefined terms of agreement on activities and/or outputs are completed.